Our Lady of Lourdes, Wanstead: History

 A mass centre was opened in Wanstead in 1910 by the parish priest of Walthamstow.
 In 1918 it was transferred to the hall of the newly opened St. Joseph's convent school, Cambridge Park.
 Wanstead became a separate parish in 1919, and the church was opened in 1928, and completed in 1934–39.

 The first parish priest, Canon Basil Booker, was appointed on 4 August 1919.
 The second parish priest, Canon James Hemming, was appointed in 1952.
 In 1970, a new parish priest was appointed, Mgr (Canon) Christopher Creede VG.

 After 30 years as parish priest, Mgr Creede retired on the Feast of Our Lady of Lourdes 11 February 2000 and Fr (Canon) Patrick Sammon arrived to become the fourth parish priest.

 One of the first projects Fr Sammon undertook was the building of the Pastoral Centre next to the church.

 The building includes 5 meeting rooms and a large hall for parish events.

-On the 11th February 2022 Bishop Alan Williams blessed two new statues of Our Lady of Lourdes and St Bernadette located in a grotto by the side of the Church.
+On 11 February 2022 Bishop Alan Williams blessed two new statues of Our Lady of Lourdes and St Bernadette located in a grotto by the side of the Church.

 After over 22 years as parish priest Canon Sammon died on 16 September 2022.